-Catalyzing innovation to enhance women’s participation in the agricultural sector and help improve food security
+Enhanced women’s participation in the agricultural sector, improving food security

 Amaranth seeds enhance incomes and nutritional diversity in rural Tanzania